 4. Trying to be someone that you’re not won’t get you anywhere.

 The older I get the more clear I become on who I am and what I need.
-The benefits of this?
-I’m happier and more grounded and self-aware.
+It makes me happier and more grounded.
 My relationships are also more genuine and I’m a better role model for my kids.
 I see the desire to try and be (or seem to be) someone that you are not as coming from one of two places; either you don’t really know yourself (in which case this is more accidental than intentional) or you don’t like yourself – or some element of yourself – and pretending to be someone else is easier than doing the work to fix it.
-Either way, pretending to be someone else is bloody exhausting.
-Yes, you might be able to keep up the charade for a little while, but eventually the truth will out.
+Either way, pretending to be someone else is a blooming exhausting charade.

 I think that one of the perks of age is that it gives us the wisdom to be unashamedly ourselves.
 I certainly care far less about other’s opinions than I did in my youth.
 Today, my mindset is: I am who I am and if I’m not you’re cup of tea than that’s just fine.
 Also, if someone doesn’t make the effort to get to know me before making these decisions they aren’t worth my time anyway.

 5. Tracking your period and knowing where you are in your cycle is revolutionary.